nextstrain/auspice/CONTRIBUTING.md

 ---

-> We have recieved a number of generous offers to contribute developer effort to nextstrain (and auspice).
+> We have received a number of generous offers to contribute developer effort to nextstrain (and auspice).
 We would be grateful for code contributions, as well as constructive criticism and advice.
 A list of potential issues is being actively maintained at https://github.com/orgs/nextstrain/projects/5.